joemilius/Git-Example/README.md

 - Navigate back to your GitHub repo and open a pull request

 ## People who've made a PR
+- This change was made on the main branch Joe Milius

 ## Additional Resources